AUTOMATIC1111/stable-diffusion-webui/README.md

 ## step 3

-Download Taiyi model files from https://huggingface.co/IDEA-CCNL/Taiyi-Stable-Diffusion-1B-Chinese-v0.1 place your **local_path**
+Download Taiyi model files from https://huggingface.co/IDEA-CCNL/Taiyi-Stable-Diffusion-1B-Chinese-v0.1 in two ways.

+- Download every files except .git from the web page, total size of 5G+
+- Do a "git clone https://huggingface.co/IDEA-CCNL/Taiyi-Stable-Diffusion-1B-Chinese-v0.1", total size of 10G+.
+Make sure you have git lfs support (do something like "dnf install git-lfs” in Centos)

+**local_path** : The absolute path of directory where you just download the diffusion models to.

 (You can use the https://github.com/IDEA-CCNL/Fengshenbang-LM/blob/main/fengshen/utils/convert_diffusers_to_original_stable_diffusion.py file to transfer your model to ckpt if you finetune our model.)